gardener/landscaper/docs/guided-tour/blueprints/external-blueprint/README.md

 ## Remark on Resources contained in a Component Version
-As previously mentioned, a component version may either contain a resource through referencing it at an external location (such as an oci registry) or through embedding it as a local blob.
+As previously mentioned, a component version may either contain a resource through referencing it at an external location (such as an OCI registry) or through embedding it as a local blob.
 To make this concept more tangible, this section compares the file system representations of the component version referencing the blueprint in the OCI registry with the component version embedding the blueprint as a local blob.